langroid/langroid/docs/FAQ.md

 see the `get_verbatim_extracts` method -- when there are k relevant passages, this runs k tasks concurrently, each of which uses an LLM-agent to extract relevant verbatim text from a passage.

+## Can I use Langroid in a FastAPI server?

+Yes, see this example repo: https://github.com/langroid/fastapi-server